Successful participation trade fairs

 - Check exhibitor catalogues of previous years

-4. Make a detailed preparation
+4. Make a detailed preparation for successful participation in the fair

 - Make a concept exhibition plan